gbafana25/sadguriplay/README.md

 ## TODO
 - settings page
-- toggle to show whole playlist versus songs downloaded
+- modify any paths to be absolute (see previous qt apps on how to join paths)